 Geirangerfjord

-The western region of Norway is littered with hundreds of fjords – canyon-like formations formed by advancing and retreating glaciers during the last few ice ages.
-One of Norway’s most visited and famous is Geirangerfjord, an absolute paradise for landscape photographers.
-Notice the boat in the foreground of the second picture, ready to make the leftward turn into the heart of the fjord, for scale.
+The western region of Norway is dotted with hundreds of fjords—canyon-like formations created by advancing and retreating glaciers during the last few ice ages.
+One of Norway’s most visited and famous fjords is Geirangerfjord, an absolute paradise for landscape photographers.
+For scale, note the boat in the foreground of the second picture, which is about to make a leftward turn into the heart of the fjord.
 This fjord is surrounded by some of the steepest mountains on the entire west coast.
 It is very narrow and has no habitable shore area because the mountains rise sharply and almost straight out of the water.
 Several beautiful waterfalls plunge into the fjord from jagged peaks above.

 Geirangerfjord, Geiranger Fjord, Norway